ACCA-SBL-Strategic Business Leader

-- Looking at the whole organisation as well as individual products / divisions / strategic business units (SBUs).
+- Looking at the whole organization as well as individual products / divisions / strategic business units (SBUs).

-- Setting the direction of the whole organisation and integrating its activities.
+- Setting the direction of the whole organization and integrating its activities.

 - Considering the views of all stakeholders.

-- Analysing the organisations resources and defining resource requirements.
+- Analyzing the organizations resources and defining resource requirements.

 - Looking at gaining a sustainable competitive advantage.